Showing 282 resources related to education. Click here to see resources across all topics.

-Escape the City provides support for individuals who want to change their career or start a business.
+Escape the City provides support for individuals who want to quit their corporate jobs, change their career or start a business.
 Alongside webinars and an online community forum, they also are providing support to people facing redundancy.

 StartUp Britain is a campaign by entrepreneurs, for entrepreneurs.
 They offer inspiration, resources and guidance to help people start and grow their own business.
 They also provide online support which may be useful during this time.

-The Scale Up Institute has developed a Covid-19 resource hub curating resources from across the private and public sectors.
+The ScaleUp Institute collaborates with policy makers, corporate partners and educational establishments to help businesses scale up and grow.
+The ScaleUp Institute has developed a Covid-19 resource hub curating resources from across the private and public sectors.

 TERN supports refugee entrepreneurs in the creation and development of their businesses, providing services throughout three stages of entrepreneurial process: business exploration, business start-up and business growth.

-Helping female leaders thing bigger, join their Facebook group for a collaborative online community for female entrepreneurs
+Helping female leaders think bigger, join their Facebook group for a collaborative online community for female entrepreneurs

 A community for black, Asian and minority ethnic change makers to uplift, inspire and learn from each other.

 gal-dem is a new media publication, committed to telling the stories of people of colour from marginalised genders.
 With an online and print magazine, they're addressing inequality and misrepresentation in the industry through platforming the creative and editorial work of our community across essays, opinion, news, arts, music, politics and lifestyle content.